antokon/articleEn/README.md

 ### Running
-To start the application use
+To start the application use:
-py manage.py runserver
+* *py manage.py runserver*

 Admin credentials on Django are the default ones

 ### Built With
-Django - The web framework used
+* [Django](https://docs.djangoproject.com/en/2.2/) - The web framework used

+### This project was a contribution for my master's thesis